SAMtoBAM/PhasedDiploidGenomeAssemblyPipeline/README.md

 	## select only the scaffolds/contigs associated with the reference by name (this assembly is within the google drive folder)
 	cat SO002_haploid.canu_polished_scaffolded.fa | awk '/^>/ {printf("\n%s\n",$0);next; } { printf("%s",$0);} END {printf("\n");}' | grep "\S" | sed 's/>chr_/>chr/g' | grep -A 1 'chr' > SO002_haploid.FINAL.fa

-An alternate path particularily for larger assemblies would be to use Purge Haplotigs followed by RagTag <br/>
+An alternate path, particularily for larger genomes, would be to use Purge Haplotigs followed by RagTag <br/>

 Additionally it has been found that some assemblies can fail to connect overlapping contigs, called negative-gaps <br/>
 Tools such as gap5 can be used in order to find end-to-end overlaps in contigs, further justified by side-by-side scaffolding, in order to join contigs and create a consensus at the overlap position <br/>